john9francis/radiation-modeling/time-spent-thesis.md

 - 2/17 12:00 am .5 hr made radiation shielding be able to generate an energy spectrum instead of just one value of energy.
 - 2/17 8:50 am .25 hr testing my hypothesis that the spreading out of the beam is what's contributing to the weird pdd graph.
 So I'm making the beam spread out in radiation shielding.
 UPDATE: The PDD graph looks perfect with radiation shielding.
 - 2/17 10:00 am 1.5 hrs adjusting med linac so we record energy spectrum of different particles.
 Also fit the spectrum curves
+- 2/17 1:51 pm testing out radiation shielding with the photons and electrons